 He produced many famous pieces including the Le Sermentdeo Spartacus which he made in 1872, it now stands in the grounds of The Tuileries Gardens in Paris.
 Many of his works were earlier but he did some art nouveau pieces and many tomb stones for famous people.

-Barriassâs most famous piece was Nature revealing herself before Science – 1899.
+Barrias most famous piece was Nature revealing herself before Science – 1899.
 This statue was made in several sizes and materials such as bronze, bronze and ivory (chryselephantine), ivory and I believe alabaster.
 In 1865 Barrias won the Prix de Rome for study at the French Academy in Rome.
 Barrias was involved in the decoration of the Paris Opéra and the Hôtel de la Païva in the Champs-Élysées.

 Barol, Jean (1873 – 1966)

 French ceramics artist worked for the family run company of Clement Massier.
 The Massier company started in 1707 and was handed down to family members.
 It was famous for its metallic lustre glazes.
-Barol was the founder of the BACS ceramics company in Cannes, where they perfected a new technique for applying high fired enamel (cloisonne) to metallic luster glazed items.
+Barol was the founder of the BACS ceramics company in Cannes, where they perfected a new technique for applying high fired enamel (cloisonne) to metallic lustre glazed items.
 He left Bacs in 1917 and joined Monteries producing similar wares.
 He rejoined Bacs in 1920 where he remained until 1927.

 Bastard Georges (1881 – 1939)

-French Dinandier. studied at the Ecole des arts decoratifs and then at his Fathers atelier.
+French Dinandier.
+Studied at the Ecole des arts decoratifs and then at his Fathers atelier.
 He produced items from rare woods, ivory macassar, mother-of pearl, horn and semi-precious stone, and collaborated with Montagnac and Ruhlmann on several pieces shown at the 1925 Paris Exposition.
-He was later made the director of Sevres porcelain company where he produced among other things a Robj style flacon series of bottles of sportsmen which are now highly sought after and very rare.

 Bauhaus (1919 – 1933)